For artists, inspiration comes in countless ways.

 “This was a different method of looking for materials and it’s definitely more scavenging, but I really do love that aspect of picking materials out,” said Borucki.

 The program has not only expanded, but the styles, variety and messages have also evolved over the past seven years.
-GLEAN founder and program manager Amy Wilson said that the program remains successful because people continue to be drawn to the artwork.
+GLEAN program manager Amy Wilson said that the program remains successful because people continue to be drawn to the artwork.

 “If you come at them from the position of art, then they’re intrigued.
 They love the art,” Wilson said.
 “It’s inspiring, it’s positive and it’s uplifting.”